QuanNguen/CS151-TeamBOQ/README.md

 Comment: A class representing comments.
 It includes methods for creating, updating, and deleting comments.

+VotingService: A class representing upvotes, downvotes, and karma.
+It includes methods for upvoting and downvoting comments and posts.

 ### Class Responsibilities

 **Main.java: The primary driver of the code, responsible for the following:**